GiulioRossetti/ndlib/docs/reference/models/epidemics/SIm.rst

 Example
 -------

-In the code below is shown an example of istantiation and execution of an SI simultion on a random graph: we set the initial set of infected nodes as 5% of the overall population and a probability of infection of 1%.
+In the code below is shown an example of instantiation and execution of an SI simulation on a random graph: we set the initial set of infected nodes as 5% of the overall population and a probability of infection of 1%.

 .. code-block:: python